 Education at Great St Mary’s

 Through our education programme at Great St Mary’s we hope to offer our visitors an insight into our special building, the worship that takes place here and opportunities for creative RE, History and art & craft sessions.
 We hope this section will give you all the essential information that you need in order to plan a successful visit.
-Sessions are led by the Education Officer Anna Lovewell, who is an experienced teacher, alongside a team of volunteers many of whom have a background in teaching.
+Sessions are led by the Education Officer Becky Auty, who is an experienced teacher, alongside a team of volunteers many of whom have a background in teaching.
 Members of the clergy may be available by request.

 About Great St Mary’s